jhu-cs-uima-sp19/Dream-Buddy/log.md

 Discussion:
 * Talked about goals for next Sprint w/ Muskaan
 * Went over things that we may not get to for this sprint

+#### 5/01/19

+Brice, Evan, Ani, Nico

+Discussion:
+* Prepared our final presentation for the class
+* Worked on getting the like button to work and fixed audio bugs

+#### 5/03/19

+Brice, Evan, Ani, Nico

+Discussion:
+* Made some final changed before meeting with Muskaan
+* Looked for any small bugs and fixed them - such as missing error checking